Planet

 100% of our shell eggs are sourced from non-caged hens, ensuring ethical and humane treatment of the animals while promoting sustainable and responsible farming practices.

-We have made good progress with the egg used in our manufactured ingredients, with 68% of processed egg products now free range, up from 58% last year.
+We continue to make good progress with the egg used in our manufactured ingredients, with 79% of processed egg products now free range, up from 68% last year.

 We are also a signatory to the Better Chicken Commitment, a pledge to introduce higher welfare standards for all chickens sourced in our supply by 2026, including: